 This section is currently under construction.

-The Hebrew Language offices are located within the Borns Jewish Studies Program offices in Goodbody Hall and the Memorial Hall buildings, on the Bloomington campus of Indiana University.
+The Hebrew Language offices are located within the Borns Jewish Studies Program offices, Global & International Studies Building, 4-East, on the Bloomington campus of Indiana University.

 Office: GISB-E 4009

 Senior Lecturer of Modern Hebrew